katterfelto/katterfelto.github.io/embedio/part1.md

 ## Finishing Up

 There are some things to consider here.
 Firstly, the URL we provided to listen on is localhost, this means we can't connect to our server from another PC on the network.
-On Windows replacing `localhost` with `+` will make the server listen on all network interfaces.
+On Windows replacing `localhost` with `+` or `*` will make the server listen on all network interfaces.
 Replacing `localhost` with one of your NIC IP Addresses will make the server listen on that IP Address only.

 You will notice log messages appearing in the console window.
 It's very helpful for testing and debugging but in production we might not want this to happen.
 To disable logging completely we need a using statement and then to add a line of code in `CreateWebServer` before we create the `WebServer` object.